-Armpit hair begins at puberty.
-At ages 10–12 for girls and 11–14 for boys, the pituitary gland activates a group of hormones called androgens in the ovaries and testicles.
-These sex hormones cause the apocrine sweat glands to start working (the body has another sweat gland: the eccrine glands, located on the palms of the hands and soles of the feet).
-Apocrine sweat glands are associated with hair follicles in the pubic and axillary areas.
+Armpit hair begins during puberty.
+Between the ages of 10–12 in girls and 11–14 in boys, the pituitary gland activates a group of hormones called androgens in the ovaries and testicles.
+These sex hormones cause the apocrine sweat glands to become active (the body has another sweat gland, the eccrine glands, located in the palms of the hands and soles of the feet).
+The apocrine sweat glands are associated with hair follicles in the pubic and armpit areas.

 What kind of fur is that?

 Your hair goes through many changes as you age.
-As a newborn, you have lanugo hair.
-This hair will soon turn into lanugo in young children, helping the body regulate temperature.
-It is often called "peach hair" or "baby hair" because of its shape, which is short, thin (less than 1/13 inch longTrusted Source), and pale in color.
-Common areas include the nose, ears, and even eyelids.
+As a newborn, you have lanugo, which soon turns into vellus hair in young children, and helps your body regulate its temperature.
+It is often called “peach fuzz” or “baby hair” because of its shape, which is short, thin, and light in color.
+Common areas include your nose, ears, and even eyelids.

 However, during puberty, body hair changes again.
-The down hairs become terminal, meaning they become thicker, firmer and darker.
-Sensitivity to androgen levels also affects where fuzz ultimately grows on the body, for everyone.
-As more androgens are produced, more areas will eventually grow fuzz, such as the legs, arms, chest, abdomen, and feet.
+Lanugo becomes terminal vellus hair, meaning it becomes thicker, stronger, and darker.
+Sensitivity to androgen levels also affects where the terminal vellus hair grows on the body, for everyone.
+As more androgens are produced, more areas will grow terminal vellus hair, such as the legs, arms, chest, abdomen, and feet.

 Is armpit hair the same as pubic hair?

-Facial hair, armpit hair and pubic hair are all the same type of hair, called "final hair".
-It begins to grow as fine hair (vellus hair) and during puberty begins to change and progress to coarse hair.
-It sheds regularly and therefore the longest armpit or pubic hair will be shorter than 15 cm.
+Facial hair, armpit hair and pubic hair are all the same type of hair, known as 'terminal hair'.
+It starts out as fine hair (vellus hair) and during puberty begins to change and progress to coarse hair.
+It falls out regularly and therefore the longest armpit or pubic hair will be less than 15cm.

 Benefits of armpit hair